 The Breville Juice Fountain Compact stands out in a number of ways.
 It removes pulp and produces smooth juice, and it does it in a very compact design.
 The bigger juicer machines we tested have a separate tub that collects pulp, practically doubling their countertop footprint.
 This unit does it all in one relatively slim machine and only costs around $100.
 We used some cheaper machines, but they don’t do the same level of juicing; they produce more pulp.

 The Breville Juice Fountain Compact is one of many juicers that claims to juice a whole apple with no slicing or other prep, and this one actually did it in our testing.
 It was a small apple, but it was still impressive.
 Skipping some of the chopping will save you time.

-This was not a perfect machine.
+This was not a perfect juicer machine.
 Its juice had more froth on the top than our best pick.
 It also struggled more than the best juicers with the really dense produce like beets.
 That is to be expected at this price level.
-It is also loud – one of the loudest ones we tested.
-It had a tendency to spatter juice rather than producing a steady, smooth stream like some others.
+It is also loud – one of the loudest juicers we tested.
+It had a tendency to spatter juice rather than producing a steady, smooth stream like some other juicers.
 It means you will want to use the included pitcher rather than your own cup.